Introduction: Achieving More with Predictable Pipeline

 When the wrong tools (or too many tools) are in place, workflows get disrupted and goals become convoluted.
 To make sure you are getting the most out of your tech stack, it helps to categorize tools and technology by function.

 - Foundations: Foundational tools are the foundations of your business operations.
 They connect to numerous other tools and are core to the success of your sales, marketing, and customer success programs.
-Without them, it’d be incredibly challenging to do any kind of thoughtful, automated or timely campaigns.
+Without them, it’d be incredibly challenging to do any thoughtful, automated or timely campaigns.

 - Orchestrators: Orchestration tools help marketers and sellers plan and orchestrate their efforts more seamlessly, efficiently and effectively